Exploratory Optimal Stopping: A Singular Control Formulation: General algorithm

 This iterative scheme is inspired by \cite{kumar2004numerical} for a one-dimensional singular control problem.
 However, the convergence result in that work requires a second-order condition to hold throughout the entire iteration process, which is difficult to verify.

-In addition to the policy improvement result in Proposition \ref{prop:policy_improvement}, we provide the following policy convergence result under additional conditions on the initialization.
+In addition, it is a generalization of the algorithm in \cite{dianetti2026reinforcement}, which is tailored towards the one-dimensional real option problem.